 Each note card should contain only one idea or set of facts.
+It should fit under a single topic heading from your outline.

 If a source you have saved or printed appears to contain a great deal of useable information, highlight or underline the sentences or paragraphs that pertain to your subject.
 You can then handwrite these onto your note cards, or if you wish, you can cut and tape them onto your note cards.
-However, if you cut your sources, you must print an extra copy of the source to turn in with the paper.